 This is my “chunky” red sauce recipe.
 It has chunks of carrots, celery and onion in it.
-I serve it over homemade pasta but we’ve also had it with rice and with just steamed veggies like zucchini and spinach. (more…)
+I serve it over homemade pasta but we’ve also had it with rice and with just steamed veggies like zucchini and spinach.
+I updated this receipe on 9/16/14 to reflect the way I make it now.
+Basically I have added tomato sauce to make it less thick and stretch it a little. (more…)

 This is a recipe for Chinese-style BBQ pork chops.
 It will remind you of Chinese BBQ pork (Char Siu) but is something you can make without a lot of prep and without firing up the oven.
 It uses a combination of a dry rub and a basting sauce.